April 8th, 2020 | COVID-19 Helpful Information

 Adapting to the unusual and making the most of it.

-Ordinarily, Life Enrichment at any Legend Senior Living community would include group games, arts and crafts, musical entertainment, group outings and educational sessions, among others.
+Ordinarily, Life Enrichment at any Legend Senior Living residence would include group games, arts and crafts, musical entertainment, group outings and educational sessions, among others.
 Since anything with the word "group" is on hold for the duration, our LE directors have turned to imaginative and innovative enrichment activities.

 Note: Lila and Justin remind us that all Legend Senior Living associates are screened daily before entering the residence.